100 Notable alumni of

 -

 Lisa Anne Loeb is an American singer-songwriter, musician, author and actress.
-She started her career with "Stay (I Missed You)" from the film Reality Bites, the first Billboard number one single for an artist without a recording contract.
-She achieved two additional top 20 singles with "Do You Sleep?" in 1996 and "I Do" in 1998.
-Her studio albums include two back-to-back albums that were certified gold: Tails and Firecracker.
+She started her career with "Stay (I Missed You)" (1994) from the film Reality Bites, the first number-one single on the Billboard Hot 100 for an artist without a recording contract.
+She achieved additional top-20 singles with "Do You Sleep?" in 1996 and "I Do" in 1998.
+Her albums Tails (1995) and Firecracker (1997) were certified gold.

 -